gravity-platform/doc/naming.md

 userbk_nr
 ```

-Generally, don't use:
+Generally, do not use:

-* Any brand/company names from software involved and/or source and/or target systems (anything that isn't
+* Any brand/company names from software involved and/or source and/or target systems (anything that is not
 included in the list above) as those are subject to change.
 * Names that are specific/exclusive to an external application.
-For example, don't use "DLL" as this
+For example, do not use "DLL" as this
 would be Windows-specific, use "libraryFile" instead.
-* Stuff that sound english but aren't or have a different meaning (I'm looking at you, *mandate*)
+* Names that sounds english but are not or have a different meaning (I'm looking at you, *mandate*)
 * Names of people
 * Any obscenities
 * reserved words from the following environments/languages: